Frequently Asked Questions

 - Job search skills.
 Students gain valuable experience in resume writing, interview skills, job search processes, and many other skills that will be important to future employment searches.
 Career Services offers one-on-one appointments and numerous campus-wide seminars to provide students with the skills helpful for a successful job search.

 - Professional development.
-Students learn the "soft skills" required to become a professional, such as: networking, communication skills, setting priorities and time management, as well as professional etiquette and dress.
+Students learn the "professional skills" required to become a professional, such as networking, communication skills, setting priorities and time management, as well as professional etiquette and dress.
 Additionally, students will have opportunities to develop technical writing and presentation skills.

 - Earn a competitive salary.
-Students participating in cooperative education typically earn fifty to seventy-five percent of their full-time entry-level counterparts.
+Students participating in cooperative education typically earn 50-75% of their full-time entry-level counterparts.
 Salary is dependent on the major, work location, experience, and semester standing.
 Many students are able to save money to help pay for their college education.
 In addition, some employers offer tuition assistance, 401K participation, relocation assistance, and housing stipends.